 This unique parasite treatment concept has received the Solar Impulse Efficient Solutions label because it is an efficient system that respects the environment and animal welfare.
 It is also recognized by the Aquaculture Stewardship Council (ASC), a non-profit organization founded by the World Wildlife Fund (WWF) that certifies farms that care for the environment.

 The science behind H2O2

 The world is made up of many simple and complex chemicals.
 The great feature of hydrogen peroxide is that it is a very simple molecule.
-It is essentially water (H2O), with an extra oxygen molecule (O): H2O2 – known as “oxygenated water” in many languages – and is therefore very environmentally friendly, breaking down into water and oxygen.
+It is essentially water (H2O) with an extra oxygen molecule (O), forming H2O2.
+Known as “oxygenated water” in many languages, it is environmentally friendly, breaking down into water and oxygen.
 It is naturally present in breast milk and colostrum, rainwater, fresh fruit and the human body.
 It can be used as a cleaning agent or a disinfectant, as well as to remove sea lice and amoeba parasites on salmon and other fish.